The beauty of Southern Chile

 Chiloé Archipelago

-One of the most emblematic places for sightseeing in Chile is Isla Grande de Chiloé and its surrounding islands.
+One of the most emblematic places for sightseeing in Chile is the Isla Grande de Chiloé and its surrounding islands.
 With gentle landscapes, unique traditions, legends, folklore, and gastronomy, it stands out as a favorite destination.
 Here you can find more information about Chiloé.

 City of Valdivia and Huilo Huilo Reserve